AGerrety/ROOT6PYTHON3/Instructions.md

 From a fresh Ubuntu 18 install, download the following programs.

+_PCNAME_ : Refers to the name given to the PC on installation of your operating system. (ex: /home/AustinPC)

 [Cern Root 6: ](https://root.cern.ch/content/release-60806) || Download the Source

 [Anaconda (SciPy):](https://www.anaconda.com/download/#linux) || 64-Bit (x86) Installer